 Hence, a time will come when the pure compound is not available to be distilled further.
 The temperature of the equipment used for boiling will start changing.
 There will be an increase in the temperature.

 It will happen till the boiling point reach the compound having the second-lowest boiling temperature.
 Once the temperature is stabilized, we can get another pure fraction.
-So this process continues until all the fractions related to the original mixture will be separated.

 How Long Time Does It Take to Distill Water?